Influencer Gifting vs. Paid Collaborations: What to Know

 So let them be creative!
 You want your influencer's content to be as authentic as possible, right?

 Consider how influencers build their own engaged audiences from scratch.
 They know what their audience wants to see.
 In turn, they know what your audience wants to see.
-Empower them to deliver it!

-Translation?
-You need to trust your influencers and give them creative freedom.
 That freedom results in unique posts, settings and applications of your product that you may have never thought of yourself.

 Source: @athleticgreens

-Of course, you still need to provide influencers with guidelines and expectations.
+Of course, you still need to offer influencers with guidelines and expectations.
 For example, it's totally fair game to ask for close-ups or specific terms or benefits highlighted in their post captions.
 Just don't be too restrictive.
 Here's an example of an influencer brief that finds a good balance:

 Like we said, influencer collaborations should be as painless as possible for creators.
-Brands can make life easier for creators by finding a balance between specific instructions and creative freedom.

 Given the legwork involved in an influencer campaign, having defined business goals is a must-do.